kipraske/grunt-wordpress-auto-versioning/README.md

 # grunt-wordpress-auto-versioning

-> Adds the current commit number to the version of a wordpress theme.
-Useful for development keeping track of which version is on which environment while we are in alpha.
+> Adds the current commit hash to the version of a WordPress theme.
+Useful for keeping track of which version is on which environment while we are still in development.
+This also works for plugin files too.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`